 Mathew Rosenblum's works, which draw on diverse elements from classical, jazz, rock, and world music traditions, have been commissioned by the National Endowment for the Arts, the Fromm Foundation, Meet The Composer Commissioning Music/USA, and performed at the World Music Days in Oslo, the Gewandhaus in Leipzig, as well as in Los Angeles, Chicago, and New York City by ensembles including the New York New Music Ensemble, the Rascher Saxophone Quartet, Sequitur, the Boston Modern Orchestra Project, the Calmus Ensemble, and Opera Theater of Pittsburgh.
 His music has been released on the Mode, Albany, Capstone, Opus One, and CRI Emergency Music labels, and is published by C.F.
 Peters Corporation.

-Amy Williams' recent awards include a 2008-2009 fellowship from the Howard Foundation and a 2009 Fromm Music Foundation Commission for a new piece for the JACK Quartet.
-Her works have been performed in Europe, Australia and the Americas by renowned soloists and ensembles, including the Buffalo Philharmonic Orchestra, Pro Arte Chamber Orchestra, International Contemporary Ensemble, California E.A.R.
-Unit, Ensemble Aleph, Wet Ink Ensemble, Dinosaur Annex, Duo Diorama, and pianists Ursula Oppens and Amy Briggs.
-Her compositions appear on the Navona, New Ariel and VDM (Italy) labels.
+Amy Williams' recent awards include fellowships from the Guggenheim and Fulbright Foundations and commissions from the Fromm and Koussevitsky Foundations.
+Her works have been performed in Europe, Australia and the Americas by renowned soloists and ensembles, including the Buffalo Philharmonic Orchestra, Pittsburgh Symphony Orchestra, International Contemporary Ensemble, H2 Saxophone Quartet, Ensemble Aleph, Wet Ink Ensemble, JACK Quartet, and pianist Ursula Oppens.
+Her compositions appear on the Albany, Navona, Blue Griffin, Centaur, New Ariel, and VDM (Italy) labels.
 She regularly performs at notable international contemporary music venues with the Bugallo-Williams Piano Duo, with which she has also recorded numerous CDs for the Wergo, Neos and Albany labels.
+She is Artistic Director of the New Music On The Point Festival in Vermont.